 Digital pianos: what you need to know

 Thanks to advances and refinements in sampling and software emulation technology, digital pianos generally sound and feel great these days, but there’s still lots to consider.
 Firstly, for the home, you want something that fits in with its surroundings, isn’t too heavy (if you want to move it around), sounds realistic and projects its sound nicely.
 Digital pianos for the home normally come with built-in speakers so you shouldn't need to worry about connecting any extra kit.
+You might need a pair of headphones though.

 Realistic hammer action keyboards are desirable, but if you’re buying for kids to learn on, the keyboard shouldn’t have too heavy an action.
 You also need to decide whether you want just sounds, or sounds with effects, MIDI and auto-backings for practicing/playing along with too.